citp/privacy-policy-historical/m/ma/mac/macleans.ca.md

 Back to top

 **_Does Rogers use "third party advertising"?_**
-The ads appearing on many of our Web sites are delivered to you by DoubleClick, our Web advertising partner.
-Information about your visits to this site, such as number of times you have viewed an ad (but not your name, address, or other personal information), is used to serve ads to you.
-For more information about DoubleClick, cookies, and how to "opt-out", please [click here](http://www.doubleclick.com/us/about_doubleclick/privacy).
+The ads appearing on many of the Rogers Media Web sites are delivered to you using online advertising networks.
+Information about your visits to this site, such as number of times you have viewed an ad or visits to certain pages of Rogers Media web sites (but not your name, address, e-mail address or other personal information) is used to serve ads to you.
+The ad network providers use cookies, web beacons, or similar technologies on your computer to help present, better target, and measure the effectiveness of the advertisements served to you on Rogers Media web sites or through affiliate advertising network providers.
+Web beacons utilize JavaScript code and write information to cookies, which are small files on your computers.
+If you do not want a cookie to be written, simply change the setting in your browser.
+For more information and how to "opt-out" from DoubleClick cookies, please [click here](http://www.doubleclick.com/us/about_doubleclick/privacy).
+For more information on how to opt-out from other ad network providers’ cookies, please [click here](http://www.jellycloud.com/optout_landing.html).
 Back to top

 **_What about information on public forums?_**